aubreymoore/ALBI-345/output/blog/lecture-21-17-review-for-exam2/index.md

   * r-selected and k-selected species
   * Lotka-Voltera model for population dynamics of interacting species
 ### Invasive species
-  * An invasive species is alien and causes harm
+  * An invasive species is alien and causes harm.
-  * Invasive species readily establish on tropical islands because there are few natural enemies, weather is benign (no winter), and there is usually plenty of food and water.
+  * Invasive species readily establish on tropical islands because they have "escaped from natural enemies", weather is benign (no winter, high humidity), and there is usually plenty of food and water.
-  * Fifty percent of Guam's invasive insects belong to Order Hemiptera
+  * Fifty percent of Guam's invasive insects belong to Order Hemiptera.
 ### Applied entomology
   * Pest control based solely on pesticide application is limited because of pesticide resistance and nontarget effects.
   * Integrated pest management (IPM): one or more pest control tactics are selected based on knowledge of the current situation gained from pest monitoring.